-Karim Oualnan, partner at Lexlaw, explains the recent Court of Appeal ruling which provides much-needed clarity for solicitors using damages-based agreements (DBA) with their clients
+Karim Oualnan, partner at Lexlaw, explains the recent Court of Appeal ruling which provides much-needed clarity for solicitors using damages-based agreements (DBAs) with their clients

 Lexlaw has significant experience in assessing the enforceability of contingency fee agreements.
 We provide advice to other law firms on costs matters and a second opinion on amending existing retainers; we deal with challenges to DBAs and draft bespoke retainers.